-Native American, southwest New Mexico, villages in Southern Cibola Anasazi / Northern Mogollon, Ancestral Puebloan (Anasazi) culture, ca. 1150 to 1300 CE.
-A lovely, hand-built pottery ladle which has been well-polished, slipped, and has a pearly white surface with a finely-painted black decoration of linear, spiral, square, lattice, and abstract geometric motifs.
+Native American, southwest New Mexico, villages in Southern Cibola Anasazi/Northern Mogollon, Ancestral Puebloan (Anasazi) culture, ca. 1150 to 1300 CE.
+A lovely, hand-built pottery ladle which has been well-polished, slipped, and has a pearly white surface with a finely-painted black decoration of linear, lattice, and abstract geometric motifs.
 The ladle consists of a thick, tubular handle and a large scooping bowl with a thin rim.
-Made for stirring and serving food, this example was probably ultimately deposited with a deceased member of the community or left in an abandoned domestic space.
-Lucite display stand for photography purposes only.
-Size: 12" L x 5.875" W (30.5 cm x 14.9 cm).
+Made for stirring and serving food, this example would have been deposited with a deceased member of the community or left in an abandoned domestic space.
+Size: 4.5" L x 10.25" W x 2.1" H (11.4 cm x 26 cm x 5.3 cm)

 Many groups of indigenous peoples occupied the Tularosa region before the Apache drove them out in the 1800s.
-While some settled elsewhere, some groups completely disbanded.
-The Tularosa Basin in New Mexico was a rich source of Paleo Native American sites.
-Very little was known about the life of the Tularosa Basin; however, scholars have determined that the Anasazi and Mogollon peoples resided in the Tularosa Basin.
-The Anasazi culture existed from approximately 200 to 1300 CE, and their movement from the Tularosa Basin to the pueblos of the southwest has been identified.
+The Tularosa Basin in New Mexico is a rich source of Paleo Native American sites.
+Very little is known about the life of the Tularosa Basin; however, scholars have determined that the Anasazi and Mogollon peoples resided there.
 Tularosa is a village in Otero, New Mexico that shares its name with the Tularosa Basin where the town is located.

 Provenance: private Boulder, Colorado, USA collection, acquired in Santa Fe, New Mexico, USA in 2018